vczh/gac/README.md

 Improvements to the previous release
 * Add 1 demos
-    * **Persistant.LoadFromXml.DataBinding** shows how to do data binding in the XML window resource with GacGen.exe to generate C++ codes from XML.
+    * **Persistant.LoadFromXml.ViewModel** shows how to apply MVVM pattern to the XML window resource with GacGen.exe to generate C++ codes from XML.
-* Added new features
-    * **Workflow Script** adds exception handling, anonymous interface implementation and data binding.